Hot spring: Etiquette

 The customs and practices observed differ depending on the hot spring.
 It is common practice that bathers should wash before entering the water so as not to contaminate the water (with/without soap).
 In many countries, like Japan, it is required to enter the hot spring with no clothes on, including swimwear.
 Often there are different facilities or times for men and women, but mixed onsen do exist.
 In some countries, if it is a public hot spring, swimwear is required.

+Cooking and drinking

+Hot springs are used for geothermal cooking, such as boiling eggs and vegetables at Hammam Maskhoutine (Algeria), and in Japan.
+Immersing eggs into hot springs of around 67 C produces onsen tamago (lit. 'hot spring egg'), which have unique texture unlike ordinary boiled eggs, with a soft-set yolk and custardy white.
+Onsen tamago are served in hot spring resorts throughout Japan.

+Some people drink the water from hot springs as folk remedies.

 Examples

 There are hot springs in many places and on all continents of the world.
-Countries that are renowned for their hot springs include China, Costa Rica, Iceland, Iran, Japan, New Zealand, Brazil, Peru, Taiwan, Turkey, and the United States, but there are hot springs in many other places as well:
+Countries that are renowned for their hot springs include China, Costa Rica, Hungary, Iceland, Iran, Japan, New Zealand, Brazil, Peru, Serbia, South Korea, Taiwan, Turkey, and the United States, but there are hot springs in many other places as well: